healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 Speed Pressure Options: 5

-The NC900 has a reverse function that shares the same button as the power button.
-It's small and a bit heavy, and you need to keep pressing it to keep the reverse running.
-That proved to be difficult, and we found ourselves leaning on the machine a bit for leverage every time we pressed the button.
+The NC900 has a reverse function which also doubles as the power button.
+It's small and weighty, and you need to keep pressing it to keep the reverse running.
+That proved a little difficult, and we found ourselves leaning on the machine a bit for leverage every time we hit reverse.

 While the motor only operates at a single speed, you can adjust the pressure at which the pulp is pressed using the end cap.
 There are five pressure options available for different types of produce.
 The manual suggests a high pressure setting for citrus and low pressure setting for kale.
 So, if you’re juicing something soft and watery, set the cap to number 5, and if it’s tough and dense, loosen it to a lower setting.